-As illustrated in Figure 1.2-1 and on Map 1 (all maps are provided in Volume II), the GMP area encompasses the entire P-MRNRD, or approximately 1,790 square miles of eastern Nebraska.
+As illustrated in Figure 1.2-1 and on Map 1 (all maps are provided in Volume II and can be downloaded at www.papionrd.org), the GMP area encompasses the entire P-MRNRD, or approximately 1,790 square miles of eastern Nebraska.
 The P-MRNRD is bounded along the entire eastern side by the Missouri River.
 Along the southern and southwestern sides in southern Sarpy and western Douglas counties, the district boundary follows the Platte River.
-The western boundary of the district roughly follows the watershed divide between the Missouri River and the Elkhorn River in Washington, Burt, Thurston, and Dakota counties.
+The western boundary of the district roughly follows the watershed divide between the Missouri River and the Elkhorn River in Burt, Thurston, and Dakota counties.
 The district boundary coincides with the county boundaries of Sarpy, Douglas, Washington, and Dakota counties, but it subdivides Burt and Thurston counties.
 The largest communities within the P-MRNRD in order of decreasing population are Omaha, Bellevue, Papillion, La Vista, South Sioux City, Blair, Ralston, Gretna, Dakota City, Tekamah, and Springfield (U.S. Census Bureau 2010).